dak gomtang, Korean chicken soup recipe

 Step by Step Instructions

-• Cut the green onions into large pieces and slice the onion in half.
+1. Cut the green onions into large pieces and slice the onion in half.
+Cut the napa cabbage into bite-sized pieces.

-• Drain the water, then place the blanched chicken, green onions, onion, and whole garlic cloves into a pot.
-Add water.
+3. Drain the water, then place the blanched chicken, green onions, onion, and whole garlic cloves into a clean pot.
+Add fresh water to cover the ingredients.
+Season with salt, MSG, and black pepper.

 dak gomtang, Korean chicken soup recipe